railsrumble/railsrumble.github.com/terms.markdown

 You're welcome to adapt and use this document for your own needs.
 If you make an improvement, we'd appreciate it if you would [let us know](http://railsrumble.com/contact) so we can consider improving our own document.

-### Your Agreement with Rails Rumble and Rails Rumble, LLC
+### Your Agreement with Rails Rumble and Rumble Technologies, LLC

 "Rails Rumble" or the "Service" means the Rails Rumble innovation competition and any affiliated services.
-Such services may include our blog, our API, and any other software, sites, and affiliated web services operated by Rails Rumble, LLC
+Such services may include our blog, our API, and any other software, sites, and affiliated web services operated by Rumble Technologies, LLC

 "Customer Content" means any site access information, source code, or other content you submit to Rails Rumble for the purpose of using the Service.